alexaandru/go-sitter-forest/README.md

 ## TODO

-- `git grep lua-match|wc -l` # => 388 parsers are using lua-match but it is not implemented by the go sitter binding library, thus they will never match; in the interim, I may rewrite them to `match` it won't be worse than now, and many regexes will just work, but ultimately, the best solution is for the sitter library to use lua;
+- `git grep lua-match|wc -l` # => 388 parsers are using lua-match but it is not implemented by the go sitter binding library, thus they will never match; in the interim, we dynamically rewrite lua-match to match (and corresponding Lua patterns go Go regexp), which seems to work pretty well, but ultimately the best solution is for the sitter library to use lua (maybe?? we'll see how well this works);
+- once the above fix is validated a bit in reallife, move the fix to individual modules;
 - update examples (files and snippets in this README) to include queries and filetype detection;
 - filter automatically high memory usage parsers and run them one by one (at the end?);
 - need to update the parsers automation to create a Go module for a new parser automatically;